smerth/react-styles-with-css-modules/README.md

 Tutorial project from [Lynda.com course](https://www.lynda.com/React-js-tutorials/React-Building-Styles-CSS-Modules/599632-2.html?)

-A react webpage of NASA facts with audio, video and clickable icons styled with CSS Modules.
+A React webpage of NASA facts with audio, video and clickable icons styled with CSS Modules.

 ## Releases